Andrada31/Transfer-Learning-in-Astronomy/frontend/README.md

-# Deep Space Objects Classification Tool
+# 🌌Deep Space Objects Classification Tool

-This project aims to provide an automated way to differentiate between two classes of Deep Space Objects (DSO): galaxies and nebulae.
-Using a custom Convolutional Neural Network (CNN) architecture, the model is trained to classify images of these objects with high accuracy.
+This project aims to provide an automated way to differentiate between two classes of Deep Space Objects (DSO): galaxies, nebulae and star clusters.
+Using a custom Convolutional Neural Network (CNN) architecture build on pretrained models (VGG, ResNet and EfficientNet), the model is trained to classify images of these objects with high accuracy.

 ## Project Overview

-The project leverages the power of deep learning to analyze and classify images of deep space objects.
-By using a convolutional neural network (CNN), the model is able to learn and identify intricate patterns within the images that distinguish galaxies from nebulae.
+The project explores deep learning to analyze and classify images of deep space objects.
+Through Transfer Learning on VGG16, ResNet50 and EfficientNet, the model is able to learn and identify intricate patterns within the images dataset.
+The user can make classifications of galaxies, nebulae and star clusters, while seeing the performance of the models and being able to give a feedback regarding its accuracy.
 This approach not only automates the classification process but also provides a scalable solution for analyzing large datasets of astronomical images.

 In addition to the AI model, the project includes a web application built with Flask.
 This web app allows users to upload images of deep space objects and receive real-time predictions from the trained model.
 The user-friendly interface ensures that even those with limited technical knowledge can easily interact with the system and obtain accurate classifications.